 Tracking expenses is, in my opinion, the best way to get a handle on your finances.
 You absolutely, positively cannot make informed decisions about your money if you don’t know how you’re spending it.
 Sounds harsh, but without a holistic picture of how much you spend every month, there’s no way to set savings, debt repayment, or investment goals.
 It’s a must, folks.
 No excuses.

 Personal Capital (which is free to use) is a great way for us to systematize our financial overviews since it links all of our accounts together and provides a comprehensive picture of our net worth.
 If you’re not tracking your expenses in an organized fashion, you might consider trying Personal Capital (note: these Personal Capital links are affiliate links).
+Here’s a more detailed explanation of how I use Personal Capital for my expense tracking.

 How To Read A Frugalwoods Expense Report